Distance Learning Resources

 To comply with U.S. export control regulations, UH does not currently offer online programs and courses to individuals located in the following areas*:

 *This list is subject to change as sanctions change and is added over time.
 Therefore, this list may not be fully exhaustive and an up-to-date list may be found at the Office of Export Control's website.

 Banner and STAR codes used for distance learning.

 News and Announcements

+UH campus libraries provide various services to faculty and staff of the University of Hawaiʻi involved in distance learning.
+These services include access to online resources, course reserves, and instruction.
 The level of support provided at each campus library varies, so plan your library needs carefully and well in advance.
-Every student will need a library card for any transaction.
-Keep in mind that resources also include videotapes, slides, filmstrips, etc. Reach out to the Outreach Librarian at your respective campus to discuss your library needs and special services.
+Reach out to the Outreach Librarian at your respective campus to discuss your library needs and special services.